Click Here to download a PDF version of "What is Positive Discipline?"

 FIVE CRITERIA FOR POSITIVE DISCIPLINE

-The Positive Discipline Parenting and Classroom Management models are aimed at developing mutually respectful relationships.
+The Positive Discipline Parent Education and Classroom Management models are aimed at developing mutually respectful relationships.
 Positive Discipline teaches adults to employ kindness and firmness at the same time, and is neither punitive nor permissive.

 The tools and concepts of Positive Discipline include: